Flexiana/framework/doc/tutorials.md

                :init       (fn [ch])})))
 ```

-The creation of the actual channel happens in framework's [handler](conventions.md#handler).
-All provided reactive
+The creation of the actual channel happens in Xiana's [handler](conventions.md#handler).
+All provided reactive functions
-functions have the entire [state](conventions.md#state) to work with.
+have the entire [state](conventions.md#state) to work with.

 ### WebSockets routing

 `xiana.websockets` offers a router function, which supports Xiana concepts.
-You can define a reitit route and
+You can define a reitit route and use it
-use it inside WebSockets reactive functions.
+inside WebSockets reactive functions.
 With Xiana [monad](conventions.md#monads), [state](conventions.md#state)
 and support of [interceptors](conventions.md#interceptors), with [interceptor override](#interceptor-overriding).
 You
 can define a [fallback function](#websockets), to handle missing actions.